 Peanut butter may provide a surprising number of benefits, as it is full of vitamins and minerals that can improve health.
-Peanut butter is actually a pretty balanced energy source.
+It is a pretty balanced energy source.
 You don’t need to eat tons of peanut butter to get the most of its benefits.
 Even the tiniest amount will do wonders.

-Now, here are the benefits of its regular consumption:
+Now, here are the benefits of its regular consumption of peanut butter:

-- Peanut butter can help stimulate brain activity and memory since it contains various vitamins and minerals, including vitamin E, zinc, magnesium, and niacin.
-In Fact, niacin in peanut butter has been linked to cognitive decline and Alzheimer’s disease.
+- Can help stimulate brain activity and memory since it contains various vitamins and minerals, including vitamin E, zinc, magnesium, and niacin.
+Niacin in peanut butter has been linked to cognitive decline and Alzheimer’s disease.
 Besides, there is some indication that niacin may help keep Parkinson’s disease at bay.

 - Peanut butter and olive oil also give you a lot of monounsaturated fats.
 Stress affects brain function, and antioxidant and anti-inflammatory agents in peanut butter neutralize this damage.
 Eat peanut butter regularly to reduce anxiety and optimize your brain function.
 Furthermore, it contains the bioactive compound called Resveratrol, which may improve blood flow to the brain by up to thirty percent.
 This can decrease the risk of getting a stroke, and boost cognitive abilities.

-- Peanut butter works to help you lose weight in two ways: by helping control your appetite and by suppressing blood sugar.
+- Works to help you lose weight in two ways: by helping control your appetite and by suppressing blood sugar.
 Despite being high in fat and calories, peanuts do not appear to contribute to weight gain.
-Because, it is a great source of protein, containing eight grams in just two tablespoons.
-It is also a source of nearly two grams of fiber, and also twelve grams of healthy fat.
+Because, it is an excellent source of protein, containing eight grams in just two tablespoons.
+It is also a source of nearly two grams of fiber and twelve grams of healthy fat.
 This will make you control your hunger and late-night cravings.

 Additionally, certain foods, especially processed foods and starchy foods, cause a spike in your blood sugar.
 Unstable blood sugar has been linked to obesity and diabetes.
-But peanut butter, despite its natural sweetness and delicious texture, has a low glycemic index.
+But, despite its natural sweetness and delicious texture, has a low glycemic index.
 Eating peanut butter is a way of consuming fats as well as protein and fiber without sending your blood sugar levels into a tailspin.